khuedoan/blog/content/posts/minimal-neovim-setup-from-scratch.md

 require("mymodule")
 ```

-Again, you only need a single `init.lua` file when you first start, so keep it simple and don't split the config file until you need to.
+Though you only need a single `init.lua` file when starting out, so keep it
+simple and avoid splitting the config file until necessary.

 ## Sensible options that (almost) everyone can agree on

-Show line numbers and enable relative numbers so you can jump to another line on the screen using relative counts like `5j` or `5k`:
+Enable line numbers and relative numbers to jump to other lines on the screen using relative counts like <kbd>5</kbd> <kbd>j</kbd> or <kbd>5</kbd> <kbd>k</kbd>:

 ```lua
 vim.opt.number = true
 vim.opt.relativenumber = true
 ```

-We also want the ability to undo after we exit and reopen the file:
+We also want the ability to undo changes after exiting and reopening the file:

 ```lua
 vim.opt.undofile = true
 ```

-Better window splitting behaviour (the default is fine, but most people will find this more natural since it mimics how they read a normal document - top to bottom, left to right):
+Improved window-splitting behavior - while the default is acceptable, most
+people find this more natural as it mimics reading a document from top to
+bottom and left to right:

 ```lua
 vim.opt.splitbelow = true
 vim.opt.splitright = true
 ```

-The default leader key is `\`, but using the space bar is way more convenient:
+The default leader key is <kbd>\\</kbd>, but using the <kbd>Space</kbd> bar is way more convenient:

 ```lua
 vim.g.mapleader = " "
 ```

-This one is a bit controversial, but 4 spaces is the sweet spot for tab size, and we expand the tab key to insert spaces instead:
+This is a bit controversial, but 4 spaces is the sweet spot for tab size, and we configure the tab key to insert spaces instead:

 ```lua
 vim.opt.expandtab = true